-Examining the state of education through one of the country’s most disadvantaged schools, The New Zealand Herald debuts its first foray into long-form documentary video.
+Examining the state of education through one of the country’s most disadvantaged schools, the New Zealand Herald debuts its first foray into long-form documentary video.

 There was nothing particularly fashionable about the New Zealand Herald’s old office in Albert St—until now.
 The faux marble bathrooms, cubicle desks and grim Eastern Bloc-style surrounds made the perfect backdrop for a Viva shoot featuring some of the latest New Zealand fashions.

 Research from Nielsen shows that approximately 25 percent of unique online visitors to the Stuff website and 29 percent to the NZ Herald in the month of October came from readers located outside New Zealand.
 So are advertisers aware of the high proportion of international visitors and are they taking it into account when purchasing ads on these news sites?
-Also, how are publishers monetising their international audiences?
+And also, how are publishers monetising their international audiences?

 “Data journalism is absolutely critical to our future,” said NZME managing editor Shayne Currie when speaking to StopPress about the restructure of NZME’s news teams.
 As part of the shift to a more digital-centric publishing operation, Currie said NZME would be investing more into data journalism in the near future.
 And this seems to have now come to fruition with the launch of Insights, a website dedicated to the Herald’s data journalism.

 NZME has brought on board Irene Chapple as the NZ Herald’s new digital editor, who is returning to the Herald after ten years in other roles, and several years overseas.